-When you look at dogs from across the world, you will see that breeds that come from similar areas will often share characteristics with each other.
+When you look at dogs from across the world, you will see that breeds that come from similar areas will often share characteristics.

 For example, most German hunting dogs will share a rich coat of thick fur, while most Scandinavian dogs will be of the spitz variety and perfectly suited for the cold.